selemani14/smiggle-chat/README.md

 # smiggle-chat
 Description

-I have create a php MVC framework for the smiggle chat other technologies used include ajax, json, css,html,mysql ...
+*code perfectly working if any problem email me at demuenator@gmail.com (should be smooth) I have create a php MVC framework for the smiggle chat other technologies used include ajax, json, css,html,mysql ...

   Insructions